Lightning-AI/lightning-Habana/docs/source/advanced.rst

 Support for Multiple tenants
 ------------------------------

-The following section describe the changes required for running a workload with partial Gaudi processors.
+Running a workload with partial Gaudi processors can be enabled with a simple environment variable setting `HABANA_VISIBLE_MODULES`.
-Add Environment Variable `HABANA_VISIBLE_MODULES`.
 In general, there are eight Gaudi processors on a node, so the module IDs would be in the range of 0 ~ 7.

 To run a 4-Gaudi workload, set this in environment before running the workload:

 .. code-block:: bash